How to create blog posts that go viral

 You could also use this tool, Viral content bee.
 It’s a free social media promotion tool, where you share other people post to earn credits which can be used to promote your blog posts.
 You can bypass this process by buying credits or paying to list your content on the front page.
 It would encourage more shares.

-Create powerpoint version of your “viral post” and submit to ppt presentation sites such as SlideShare.
+Create a powerpoint version of your “viral post” and submit to ppt presentation sites such as SlideShare.

 Also, submit your Info in RSS submission sites.